In this post:

 Looking for a budget-friendly modem without compromising features and performance?
 Check out Hitron CODA.

 Hitron CODA is a rare category of modem that comes at a pocket-friendly price.
-Coming just around $100, it ingrains a DOCSIS 3.1 tech, compatibility with major ISPs, easy setup, and other networking technologies that pave the way for a much-improved performance than your rented Spectrum modem.
+Coming just around $100, it ingrains a DOCSIS 3.1 tech, compatibility with the best internet providers, easy setup, and other networking technologies that pave the way for a much-improved performance than your rented Spectrum modem.

 Speeds & Performance